 Of important note, Amador City is also a city of artists.
 Amador City has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Amador City’s character.

-Telecommuters are a relatively large percentage of the workforce: 34.69% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 34.69% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Amador City’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Amador City’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 It is a fairly quiet city because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Amador City has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Amador City has few renters and college students.
 But the biggest reason it is quieter in Amador City than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Amador City may be for you.